kouverk/bifurcation_diagram_art/README.md

 These images capture the chaotic regions of various bifurcation diagrams.
 Each point represents one of the final iterations of the equation at a given parameter value.
 Where the system is stable, points cluster into clean lines.
 Where chaos reigns, they disperse into intricate structures—fractals emerging from pure mathematics.

-The darkness at the edges is not emptiness.
-It is where the function escapes to infinity, leaving behind these patterns as artifacts of its departure.

 ---

 ![Bifurcation](<images/r*np.exp(-.5*(1-x)**2)*np.sin(.3*np.exp(x**2)).png>)